The 8 Famous Cursed Diamonds That Bring Bad Luck

 The Curse of the Koh-I-Noor Diamond

-The Kohinoor diamond history is quite extensive, starting its journey from the Kollur mine in Golconda, India.
+The Koh-I-Noor diamond is one of the largest and most famous diamonds in the world.
+Its history is quite extensive, steeped in legend and controversy, starting its journey from the Kollur mine in Golconda, India.
 It has been passed through many hands of rulers through centuries, from Rajah of Malwa to Mughal Emperor Zahiruddin Muhammad Babur.

 As per Hindu folklore, it is stated that “he who owns this diamond will own the world, but will also know all its misfortunes.
 Only God or woman can wear it with impunity.”